devgateway/www.developmentgateway.org/_posts/2010-11-19-making-aid-information-transparent-in-kosovo.md

 created: 1290146431
 old_path: news/making-aid-information-transparent-kosovo
 title: Making aid information transparent in Kosovo
-lede: 'KosovoAlthough it is the youngest country to have implemented the Aid Management Platform (AMP), Kosovo became a model for aid transparency by making its AMP available to the public online.
+excerpt: 'KosovoAlthough it is the youngest country to have implemented the Aid Management Platform (AMP), Kosovo became a model for aid transparency by making its AMP available to the public online.
 Vanessa Goas, part of the Development Gateway team working on AMP Kosovo, shares a summary of her time in Pristina:'